Making community living Accessible: the Abbeyfield approach

 Affordability at a glance

-What “affordable” means at Abbeyfield
+What affordability means at Abbeyfield

-Why affordability matters for later-life living
+Why affordability matters for later life

 • Covering essential service charges: our team provides clear guidance on service charges, helping you identify the specific costs that qualify for financial support so you don’t pay more than you need to